abradley2/melcore/README.md

 1. A new object containing no references that would be linked to previous state
 2. The previous state, untouched.

-I highly recommend Icepick as a way to deal with this.
+I highly recommend [Icepick](https://github.com/aearly/icepick) as a way to deal with this.
-There is also Facebooks Immutable.js library.
+[Immutable.js](https://github.com/facebook/immutable-js) is very good as well.

 # Plugins?
 Middleware?